I've already made every imaginable mistake so that you don't have to.

 The selection of terms on this page to define and their definitions represents the opinions of this site only.
 No approval is to be implied by any advertiser, potential advertiser, or any other third-party.
 I do not speak on behalf of any one firm or any industry group.
 I do not have any non-public sources of information, but that means I am free to write what I want.
 Readers are free to view the statements above as either a list of bugs or a list of features.
 For readers outside the Unites States, as to how any of the information on this website impacts you in your country...
 I have absolutely no idea.
 There is a search tool at the bottom right of this window.
 There is an advertising graphic a few lines below.
 Especially when using a mobile device, if you are trying to avoid accidentally pressing the advertisement when using the search tool, please scroll the window to before or after the advertisement.

-The Read First will remain free of advertisements.
-The Read First introduces what I am trying to accomplish.
-I want you to be able to read that without having to see advertisements.
-The Glossary will remain free of advertisements after the text "Example" at the beginning of the Glossary.
+The Glossary will remain free of advertisements from this text to the end.
 The Glossary page is quite long.
 I want you to be able to scroll through the Glossary without being concerned with clicking any links that will take you outside the site.
-The Car Shopping, Credit, Travel, and More sections may have advertisements.
+The Read First, Car Shopping, Credit, Travel, and More sections may have advertisements.

 JP Morgan Chase rule for applying for Chase credit cards.
 If you have opened 5 or more revolving credit accounts in the last 24 months, there is a strong chance that you will be DENIED for a growing list of Chase cards REGARDLESS OF YOUR CREDIT SCORE.
 The number of Chase cards to which 5/24 applies is expanding so I will avoid trying to make a list here that at very best would only be valid at a specific moment in time.